proinsias/an-independent-mind/docs/Jupyter.md

 # that brings you to the position where the exception has occurred.
 # To exit the debugger hit `q`.
 %debug

+# Toggle doctest mode on and off.
+# This mode is intended to make IPython behave
+# as much as possible like a plain Python shell,
+# from the perspective of how its prompts, exceptions and output look.
+# This makes it easy to copy and paste parts of a session into doctests.
+%doctest_mode

+# Print input history with most recent last.
+%history

 # Render the cell contents as LaTeX.
 %%latex